maskarade/Android-Orma/README.md

 # Migration

-The default migration engine, `SchemaDiffMigration`, can handle column additions and removal.
+The default migration engine, `SchemaDiffMigration`, can handle column additions and removals.

 You can also set a custom migration engine: